Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

     - *.h5
 - After deploying again the slug size was reduced to below 500MB and the project was successfully deployed.

+- However after deploying the project on Heroku the mildew detector was not functional because ```cherry_leaves_model.h5``` in the output folder was being removed before deploying to Heroku due to ```*.h5``` in the ```.slugignore file```.
+- After removing ```*.h5``` from the ```.slugignore file``` the project could be successful deployed to Heroku with a fully functional mildew detector.

 # Deployment
 ## Heroku
 - The app live link is [here](https://cherry-leaf-mildew-detector-3-3672595f0fcb.herokuapp.com/).
-- Set the runtime.txt Python version to `python-3.12.2`
+- Set the runtime.txt Python version to `python-3.12.9`
 - The project was deployed to Heroku using the following steps.
     1. Log in to Heroku and create an app, give it an appropriate name and select either 'United States' or 'Europe'.
     2. At the deploy tab, select Github as the deployment method.
     3. Select your respository name and click Search, Once it is found, click Connect.
     4. Select the branch you want to deploy, then click Deploy Branch.
-    5. The The deployment process should happen smoothly if all deployment files are fully functional.
+    5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
     6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 # Main Data Analysis and Machine Learning Libraries